Women’s Soccer in the USA: The College Way

 Example: Gry's everyday life in the US

-Gry Thrysøe flew off in 2021 to Virginia and a life as a student athlete on the football team at Old Dominion University soccer team.
-She is now in her third year in the USA and is a regular part of the team playing in NCAA Division 1.
+Gry Thrysøe flew off in 2021 to Virginia and a life as a student athlete on the football team at Old Dominion University.
+She is now in her third year in the US and is a regular part of the team playing in NCAA Division 1.

-Watch the video below for a glimpse into her everyday life.
+Watch the video below for an insight into her everyday life.

 Is college soccer in the USA for me?